pivey/React_world_clocks/README.md

 When you are working with time zones, there is also a good plugin to Moment called `moment-timezone`.
 It may just come handy for this exercise ;)

 Install the dependencies to Moment like so `npm install moment moment-timezone` or `yarn add moment moment-timezone`.

+### TDD
+Since you are moving into new ground with React, you don't have to write tests for this exercise.
+Instead you should concentrate on understanding the React concepts!
+You will however learn how to TDD with React very soon...